-If you’ve been dreaming of putting the minivan in drive, hitting the road and never looking back…take ten deep breaths and gently bring yourself back to reality.
-Every parent feels like making a break for it once in a while, and this Memorial Day weekend you’ll get your chance (with kids in tow).
-The extended break gives you the opportunity to get a fun road trip in and we’ve got some of the best lined up for you below.
+Portland city life is filled with adventure, but every once in a while, escaping to a new place sounds dreamy.
+This Memorial Day weekend you’ll get your chance (with kids in tow).
+The extended break gives you the opportunity to get a fun road trip in, and we’ve got some of the best lined up for you below.
 Go on an adventure and bond with your kiddos on one of this great Memorial Day escapes.
 Scroll down to find out more.

 92.3 miles from downtown Portland